danguyf/MMM-trakt-ondeck/README.md

 ```

-Setting `type` to "upcoming" will cause the plugin to display upcoming shows within the next x days as defined by `days`.
+Setting `displayType` to "upcoming" will cause the plugin to display upcoming shows within the next x days as defined by `days`.
-Setting `type` to "on-deck" will instead show the next episode of all in-progress shows on your watchlist.
+Setting `displayType` to "on-deck" will instead show the next episode of all in-progress shows on your watchlist.

 [Trakt.tv]:(https://trakt.tv/)